 Worst case latency is a little more than half-way from where we started.
 I’m assuming the long trailing edge to the right of the distribution is due to a small portion of code or data not being locked for some reason.
 It may also be due to various states of the L1 level but I doubt it.

 Nothing is free, however, and both methods have a cost.
-They both lock cache resources on seldom used code and data.
+They both lock cache resources on possibly seldom used code and data.
 This reduces cache efficiency and overall performance.

 First the TLB lockdown reduce the overall available TLB size.
 However, considering the generous size of the TLB this is a non-issue for most embedded applications.
 It’s important to note that TLB performance is critical to most ARM processors, as they generally have a physically indexed L1 data cache, meaning a cache lookup cannot start before a TLB result is available.
 Also, the main TLB has only 2-way associativity, while the four lockable entries are fully associative.
-Those four entries may help with some access patterns.
+Those four entries may help with some memory access patterns.

 Finally, other methods, are available to help with interrupt response time.
 Usually by placing critical code and data in on-chip ram.
 Luckily, while newer SoC do not have lockdown options they tend to have more generous internal ram.